hamlibdk/HAMLIB-SDK/README.md

 It is recommended to deploy the JTSDK into a fresh Windows Virtual Machine.
 For those unfamiliar with "Virtual Machines" and "Virtualisation Technologies" you shoud refer to  https://www.redhat.com/en/topics/virtualization/what-is-virtualization .

-** Note:** Almost EVERY CPU that Runs Windows x64 these days has virtualisation support.
+**Note:** Almost EVERY CPU that runs Windows x64 these days has virtualisation support.

 If you have concerns please refer to https://www.technorms.com/8208/check-if-processor-supports-virtualization .